Jb05s/jb05s.github.io/_posts/2020-09-16-Attacking-Windows-Lateral-Movement-with-Impacket.md

 ---
 This first Impacket tool we'll discuss is PSExec.
 PSExec allows users to connect to remote machines and execute commands over a named pipe.
 The named pipe is established through a binary file that's written to the ADMIN$ share on the remote machine.

-Once the binary file is written to the ADMIN$ share, it's followed up by calling SVCManager on the remote machine to create a new service, using the binary file that was just written.
+Once the binary file is written to the ADMIN$ share, SVCManager is called on the remote machine to create a new service pointing to the binary file.

-Imagine this step as running: `sc create [serviceName] binPath= "C:\Windows\[uploaded-binary].exe"`.
+You can imagine this step as running: `sc create [serviceName] binPath= "C:\Windows\[uploaded-binary].exe"`.

 Once the named pipe is established, all command input and output between you and the remote machine is communicating over the SMB protocol (445/TCP).